 Details can range from more costuming to added background props, expressions to characters, fixing poses, etc. This is where your image will really start to take shape.
 This is sometimes combined with the Color step.

 Basic color and materials are added to the 3D objects.
 Some color/materials are not indicative of the final product until the Lighting stage (next step).
 Images can start to look ‘busy’ in this stage, but that is resolved in Post-production.

 This will be the first time you see the image rendered.
 Rendering is the process of converting the 3D scene into a 2D image, calculating lights, shadows, materials, etc. to create an accurate representation of your image before Post-production.
 Color and materials are finalized in this step.
 Basic lighting is blocked out with focus on composition and bringing out the characters as much as possible.

 Finalizing for Render

 It is very difficult to change anything past this step, so it’s important to get everything as close to perfect as you can here.
+Significant changes past this stage will incur extra charges.
 This step consists of polishing, final adjustments or additions such as props or character expressions.
 Additional lights may be added as well.
 This is where the image will be prepared for the full size render and Post-production.